 Bates intends to host two additional symposia of Maine-area scholars in 1997, including Maine Remembers the Holocaust, in the spring, and God With the People, God and the People: An Interfaith Symposium, in the fall.

-Tags: Bible Conference Maine academics Maine colleges philosophy religion religious perspectives
+Tags: Bible Conference Maine academics Maine colleges Philosophy religion religious perspectives Religious Studies

 Leave a Reply